QDRO and QILDRO

 Since the wording of the Judgment controls the wording of the QDRO or QILDRO, it is important that the proper provision and formulas are used.
 Just using the right Illinois QDRO (QILDRO) form is not enough.
 As an experienced QDRO attorney, I can help.
 For example, the difference between “50% as of divorce” versus using the coverture formula (50% of the result of multiplying the benefit at retirement by a fraction, the numerator of which is time participating in the plan during the marriage and the denominator of which is the total time participating in the plan) could meet hundreds of dollars difference per month.
 I have the expertise to draft or review a draft of any QDRO or QILDRO, and can review your Judgment before entry to make sure it contains the appropriate language to protect your interests.

-I have a successfully processed QDRO’s and QILDRO’s in cases in Cook, DuPage, and throughout Illinois and beyond.
+I have a successfully processed QDRO’s and QILDRO’s in cases in Cook, DuPage, Lake and throughout Illinois and beyond.

 QDRO